mottaquikarim/PYTH225/in/intro/faq.md

 Homework will be announced during class and on Slack every week.

-Also, you can go to the [Homework](https://mottaquikarim.github.io/pycontent/#in/homework) section to see a list of each homework assignment, the day it was assigned, and its due date.
-Typically, each assignment is due at 6pm on the day of the next class.
+Also, you can go to the [Homework](https://mottaquikarim.github.io/pycontent/#in/homework) section in the hamburger nav to see a list of each homework assignment and its due date.
+Typically, assignments are due at midnight on Tuesdays.

 ### **How and when will we receive feedback on our work?**

-1. You can also get feedback on homework or special questions if and when you come to office hours.
+1. You can get feedback on homework or special questions if and when you come to office hours.
-3. For your project, you can get feedback by coming to office hours.
+2. For your project, you can get feedback by coming to office hours.
 Pending availability, your IA will be happy to schedule extra virtual office hours (conducted on Google Hangouts).

 ### **How can I contact my instructor and/or IA?**